-3.10.1 The requirements in Section 2.13: "Eligibility, Enrollment, and Disenrollment" including but not limited to the treatment of inpatient hospitalizations of prospective Specialty Plan members in paragraph 2.13.18f, apply to the Specialty Plan unless otherwise indicated herein.
+3.10.1 The requirements in Section 2.13: "Eligibility, Enrollment, and Disenrollment" including but not limited to the treatment of inpatient hospitalizations of prospective Specialty Plan members in paragraph 2.13.18.f, apply to the Specialty Plan unless otherwise indicated herein.
 In the event there is a conflict of requirements between provisions herein and the requirements in 2.13, the provisions herein shall control.

-The following Amendment has revised this section: Amendment 001 Home State Health
+The following Amendment(s) have revised this section: Amendment 001; 005 Home State Health